vitoresende/quotes/README.md

 # Quote Keeper - Smart Quote Manager

-A full-stack web application inspired by Readwise that helps you discover, organize, and synchronize meaningful quotes from books and personal collections.
-Built with React, Express, tRPC, and a modern tech stack with Google Sign-In authentication and email whitelist access control.
+A full-stack web application that helps you discover, organize, and synchronize meaningful quotes from books and personal collections.
+Now powered by **React, Firebase Cloud Functions, Firestore, and Firebase Authentication**.

 ## Features